AP International English Language: Writing

 The writing element consists of two essays.
-Students are required to write both in 80 minutes (the suggested time for each is 40 minutes).
+Students are required to write both in 80 minutes (the suggested time for each was 40 minutes).

 Students are often asked to present their ideas about major issues, and they should be able to understand and explain their opinions by providing evidence from their own experiences.

 Speaking

 The speaking part of the exam has five tasks that need to be completed in approximately 15 minutes.
 The tasks have visual elements or demonstrate substantive issues.
 For example, in one exam, a set of pictures was given to students that showed the stages of development for towns in three countries.
 Students had to describe how the town changed and what type of daily life they might expect in each stage of the development.
 During the exam, students are given thirty seconds to prepare their speech, and then they have one minute to adequately respond to each task.
-Students record their responses on individual cassette tapes, and each response is scored holistically.
+Students record their responses on individual cassette tapes, and each response was scored holistically.

 Scoring

-The APIEL, like other AP exams, is scored on a 1 to 5 scale as follows:
+The APIEL, like other AP exams, was scored on a 1 to 5 scale as follows: